DonneyF/f17-mp5-michko09_donneyf/Team.md

       - Implemented mainframe and structure of handling requests.
   - Implemented Querying with ANTLR
       - Separation of input queries into their atomic elements and finding all possible solutions.
-      - Initialized ANTLR and impleneted Grammar file.
+      - Initialized ANTLR and implemeted Grammar file.

 ## Both
   - Wrote specifications